 1. Stopping Companies that Trivialize Street Harassment: Street harassment is a normalized experience and one contributor to that is companies that portray street harassment as a joke, compliment, or an “okay” experience.
 SSH runs an on-going list of offending companies and works with community members to get companies to drop ads and change offensive language.
 We’ve had six successes so far.

-2. Correspondents Program: Fifteen correspondents from around the world contribute monthly articles about street harassment in their communities.
-The correspondents term lasts six months (January to June and July to December).
+2. Correspondents Program: Ten to fifteen correspondents from around the world contribute monthly articles about street harassment in their communities.
+The correspondents term lasts three to six months.

 5. Male Allies Information: Men must be part of the solution.
 We provide information about working with boys and men, bystander tips, and more.
 Read guest blog posts from male allies.

-6. Safe Public Spaces Mentoring Program PILOT: Launched in summer 2013, people and groups anywhere in the world can propose a project idea that addresses gender-based street harassment in their community.
+6. Safe Public Spaces Mentoring Program: Launched in summer 2013, people and groups anywhere in the world can propose a project idea that addresses gender-based street harassment in their community.
 Selected projects receive in-depth mentoring for three months, up to $250 to offset expenses, and other benefits.

 7. Toolkits: SSH provides resources for people who want to take community action.